gazebosim/gz-transport/docs/development/development.rst

 interface but we can reuse the same socket.
 This will guarantee that our socket will receive the multicast traffic coming from any of our local network interfaces.
-This is the reason for having a single ``bind()`` function in our call even if we can receive from multiple interfaces.
+This is the reason for having a single ``bind()`` function in our call even if we can receive data from multiple interfaces.
 Our receiving socket is the one we register in the ``zmq::poll()`` function for processing incoming discovery data.

 When it's time to send outbound data, we iterate through the list of sockets and